-There is a temptation when we analyze data simply to plug numbers into an equation, carry out the calculation, and report the result.
-This is never a good idea, and you should develop the habit of reviewing and evaluating your data.
-For example, if you analyze five samples and report an analyte's mean concentration as 0.67 ppm with a standard deviation of 0.64 ppm, then the 95% confidence interval is
+There is a temptation when analyzing data to plug numbers into an equation, carry out the calculation, and report the result.
+This is never a good idea, and you should develop the habit of constantly reviewing and evaluating your data.
+For example, if an analysis on five samples gives an analyte's mean concentration as 0.67 ppm with a standard deviation of 0.64 ppm, then the 95% confidence interval is